josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/2e0050ac-cmakeGUITestVistAConfig.png
    :align: center

-   Figure 77 - After turning the TEST_VISTA option on, and reconfiguring
+   :alt:  After turning the TEST_VISTA option on, and reconfiguring

 The following table has a list of some of the important variables to be set prior to testing and the description of the variable.
 These variables are either used to determine what VistA system is currently installed or are common to both systems.